tildearrow/furnace/doc/1-intro/quickstart.md

 ![speed tab](qs-speed.png)

-beneath Base Tempo is "Speed", set to 6. right now, each row takes 6 ticks to complete before moving to the next row. let's say we want things to be a little faster. play the current set of notes to hear their tempo first. then, change speed to 5; the tempo after "Divider" will now show "180.00 BPM". play our notes back, and they're definitely faster... perhaps faster than desired. it's possible to get tempos in between by alternating speeds; if you're interested, check out the documentation on [speeds and grooves](../8-advanced/grooves.md) later on.
+beneath Base Tempo is "Speed", set to 6. right now, each row takes 6 ticks to complete before moving to the next row. let's say we want things to be a little faster. play the current set of notes to hear their tempo first. then, change speed to 5; the tempo shown below "Virtual Tempo" will now read "180.00 BPM". play our notes back, and they're definitely faster... perhaps faster than desired. it's possible to get tempos in between by alternating speeds; if you're interested, check out the documentation on [speeds and grooves](../8-advanced/grooves.md) later on.

 ## what about those other channels?